shireenaw/UserLoginSystem/README.md

-This application is created using Spring Security, Springboot framework, Java 17 and JPA entity data model.
+This application is created using Spring Security, Springboot framework, Spring Web, Java 17, Thymeleaf and JPA entity data model.

 This application will seed the in memory database.
 This application contains both source code and test cases for the service layer.
 In order to run the system,